 Once the conversion has completed, click the

 Choose a download location for your converted balance sheet, then press

-If you’re converting PDF balance sheets to Excel on a regular basis, and you have some programming experience (or a colleague who does), you can automate these conversions with our PDF to Excel API, and integrate it directly into your in-house processes.
+If you’re converting PDF balance sheets to Excel on a regular basis and you have some programming experience (or a colleague who does), you can automate these conversions with our PDF to Excel API integrating it directly into your in-house processes.
 We’ve even written a tutorial on implementing page selection with our API, if you’re feeling particularly adventurous!